Team

 Software

-All software artifacts are available on the SPEAR GitHub.
+We actively develop and maintain open-source software on SPEAR GitHub.
 Several representative tools are listed below:

-Q-adaptive: multi-agent reinforcement learning based routing for Dragonfly networks
+- Q-adaptive: a multi-agent reinforcement learning driven routing design for Dragonfly networks.

-DNPC: dynamic power capping library for HPC applications
+- DNPC: a user-level dynamic power capping library for parallel applications.

 SPEAR in Action